- Dementia: a national health priority area

 - a single national provider for Dementia Behaviour Management Advisory Services (DBMAS); and

-- a single national provider to deliver a streamlined dementia education programme, consolidating the Dementia Training Study Centres and Dementia Care Essentials.
+- a single national provider to deliver a streamlined Dementia Training Program (DTP), consolidating the Dementia Training Study Centres and Dementia Care Essentials program.

-The Government will also work with stakeholders to develop an improved suite of consumer support programmes to help care for those with dementia across the entire life-cycle of the disease.
-These new programmes will start from July 2017 and will bring together the National Dementia Support Programme, the Service Delivery Pathways Programme, and dementia-specific activities of the CHSP from July 2018.
+As part of the new national approach, the Government will also work with stakeholders to develop an improved suite of consumer support programs to help care for those with dementia across the entire life-cycle of the disease.
+This redesigned program will start from July 2017, and will bring together the National Dementia Support Program, the Service Delivery Pathways Program, and dementia-specific activities of the Commonwealth Home Support Program from July 2018.